 It goes like this.
 You engage in some activity – truly, anything will do – and every time something frequent or predictable happens, you do a shot of hard liquor.
 Like, every time Uncle Ben says, “with great power comes great responsibility” in Spider Man, for example.

-Or if you’re Clare and Anthony, every time Rick Steves says “Luther” in Rick Steves Europe: Germany And The Luther Trail, as Clare and Anthony like to do.
+Or every time Rick Steves says “Luther” in Rick Steves Europe: Germany And The Luther Trail, as Clare and Anthony like to do.

 This is a really bad game and it’s very bad for your liver.
 But a modification that doesn’t involve Jack Daniels can be a really great way to get things done.